What is TestLink Open-Source Test Management Application?

 Many defect management tools like TestLink come in packaged installers for a one-click installation experience.

 After installing the pre-requisite systems, you or your System Admin team can start installing TestLink, and you can skip ahead to creating your first test case.
 You may visit this TestLink demo online to add your first test case.

-If your agile teams prefer not to self-host a server and SMTP server but still want a high-quality and free test case management system, you should give AccelaTest a try.
+If your agile teams prefer not to self-host a server and SMTP server but still want a high-quality and test case management system starting at no costs, you should give AccelaTest a try today.